Lilitab/KMS-SDK-Demo/kmsSdkDemo/README.md

 **Usage**

-KMS SKD Demo illustrates various ways in which the LilitabSDK can be called.
+KMS SDK Demo illustrates various ways in which the KMS SDK can be called.
 (Most of which are used after a tablet is registered in KMS)

-For more details on how to use LilitabSDK, please refer to: [SDK Reference Guide](https://lilitabkmspdfs.s3.us-west-2.amazonaws.com/SDK+Reference+Guide+v4.03.pdf)<br>
+For more details on how to use LilitabSDK, please refer to: [Lilitab KMS SDK Reference Guide](https://lilitabkmspdfs.s3.us-west-2.amazonaws.com/SDK+Reference+Guide+v4.03.pdf)<br>
 For SmartDOCK Connect, please refer to: [SmartDOCK Connect Quick Start Guide](https://lilitabkmspdfs.s3.us-west-2.amazonaws.com/Lilitab+SmartDOCK+Connect+Quick+Start+Guide%2C+v1.00.pdf)

 **Build Notes**